danieljstone/danieljstone.github.io/index.markdown

 layout: home
 ---
 Welcome to my website!
-In this space I hope to look at:

-* Whether criticisms by late 20th century intellectual historians of the *New York Review of Books* stand up to statistical analysis.
+In the next few weeks, I will post pieces on:

 * The extent to which local coverage has declined in the *New York Times* by the numbers.
 * The extent to which *New York Times* coverage was dominated by coverage of Donald Trump compared with previous presidencies.
+* A comparison of homicide and covid mortality data for Washington, D.C.